R. M. Ballantyne: Writing career

-In 1866 Ballantyne married Jane Grant (c.
-1845 – c.
-1924), with whom he had three sons and three daughters.
+In 1866 Ballantyne married Jane Grant, with whom he had three sons and three daughters.

 Later life and death

 Ballantyne spent his later years in Harrow, London, before moving to Italy for the sake of his health, possibly suffering from undiagnosed Ménière's disease.
 He died in Rome on 8 February 1894, and was buried in the Protestant Cemetery there.

 Legacy

 A Greater London Council plaque commemorates Ballantyne at "Duneaves" on Mount Park Road in Harrow.

 One of the young men influenced by Ballantyne was Robert Louis Stevenson (1850–94).
 He was so impressed with the story of The Coral Island (1857) that he based portions of his famous book Treasure Island (1881) on themes found in Ballantyne.
 He honoured Ballantyne in the introduction to Treasure Island with the following poem: